This crochet blanket cardigan is surprisingly simple to make as it is just three rectangles sewn together with added sleeves. Don’t forget to pin it!

 Color B: 2 skeins Lion Brand Jeans Yarn in Stovepipe

-US size J/10 crochet hook (See on Amazon)
+US size J/10 crochet hook (See my go-to hooks on Amazon!)

 Large eye needle (See on Amazon)